Amy Sillman

 Hi everyone!

-OPENING SOON at Thomas Dane, Naples—Push Me, Pull You, curated by Jenni Lomax!
+At Thomas Dane, Naples—Push Me, Pull You, curated by Jenni Lomax!
 May 27 – September 27!
 From the Press release:

 “Featuring works by nine artists from past and present generations, Push Me, Pull You arrives out of a conversation held in 2018 with the artist Amy Sillman.
 The note ‘pushing to the edge, pulling back from the brink’ arose from a discussion about painting in general, and the artist Prunella Clough in particular.
 What connects the artists in this exhibition is the sense that they think and – to quote Clough – ‘fight’ with their materials.
 By taking things emotionally and physically to an edge, before bringing them back into view, each artist allows shape, imagery and atmosphere to emerge.
 They therefore build a conversation that goes back-and-forth between the materiality of the process and something drawn from the back of the mind or caught out of the corner of the eye.”